augchan42/augchan42.github.io/_posts/2024-04-17-Smooth Typing Effect in React.md

 (Notes for myself - you can check out the effect at 8bitoracle.ai)

 Getting a typing effect working properly is pretty hard.
+I have a few paragraphs of text and wanted to have a typing effect over it, and allow the user to skip animation.
+If a user presses a spacebar or clicks on a paragraph, the current paragraph completes and the next one begins typing.

 A few tips:

 1) DOM Manipulation is frequently buggy, so you are best off updating the html elements themselves.

 2) It's easier to simulate a typing effect using hidden/visible rather than trying to actually generate characters or copy them from a hidden data element.

 Here are the key lessons learned from the provided code for implementing a typing effect in React, applied to mulitple paragraphs of text with a way to skip animation at any time: